ArcGIS Urban has three user interfaces (UIs): the overview, the plan editing experience, and the project editing experience.

 While editing a plan, the UI is divided into the following modes, which are displayed to the right of the header:

-- Zoning or land use—Edit and configure zoning or land use boundaries, depending on the type of plan you're editing.
+- Zoning or land use (UI item 6 in the image below)—Edit and configure zoning or land use (depending on the type of plan you are editing), overlays, and parcel overrides.

-- Capacity—View capacity metrics for the scenario study area or for a selection of parcels.
+- Dashboard (UI item 8 in the image below)—View metrics for the scenario study area or for a selection of parcels.
+Change chart types and arrange metrics in the dashboard.

 The image above shows the plan editing experience UI items, which are described as follows: